 The first step is to find the right space in your home to practice your movements.
 You don’t need a lot of space to set up your at-home kickboxing gym.
-FightCamp offers various equipment and bags that don’t take up much space, are easy to assemble, and are even portable.
+FightCamp offers various equipment and a punching bag that doesn’t take up much space, is easy to assemble, and is even portable.

-We also recommend using a workout mat that is secure and non-slip as you work on your footwork and drills, such as the one that is included in all of our at-home boxing equipment packages.
+We also recommend using a workout mat that is secure and non-slip as you work on your kickboxing footwork and drills, such as the one that is included in all of our at-home boxing equipment packages.

 What Type of Equipment Do You Need To Start Kickboxing?

-Once you’ve dedicated an area in your home to train in, choosing the right gear is the next step.
+Once you’ve dedicated an area in your home to train in, choosing the right kickboxing gear is the next step.